robertsean1995/BAWKP/README.md

 # 5 Separation of Technical Duties

 The separation of technical duties in BAWK is where this methodology becomes enforceable.
 Earlier sections establish that Bash controls orchestrations while AWK controls computation, but that distinction only matters if it materially changes how scripts are written.
 This section exists to demonstrate that change in practice.
 In BAWK, separation of duties is not a stylistic preference; it is the mechanism that prevents shell scripts from collapsing into pipelines whose behavior cannot be trusted once they grow beyond trivial size.
+Below are three examples of what BAWK can solve.

-A common failure mode in conventional shell scripting is allowing Bash to interpret data directly.
+1. **Bash interpreting data instead of orchestration it.** A common failure mode in conventional shell scripting is allowing Bash to interpret data directly.
 Line-by-line loops, ad-hoc conditionals, and incremental string munging all seem reasonable until expansion rules and quoting subtleties turn intent into accident.
 A typical example looks harmless:

 ```
 count=0